Perimenopause - 5 things every woman should know

 1. Perimenopause occurs in your 40s, not in old age:

 Many people in our western society associate menopause with old age.
 But this is a myth!
 On average, women start to experience perimenopause between the ages of 42 and 47.
+The average age for your period to stop (menopause) is 51.

 2. Perimenopause can be more symptomatic than menopause:

 Perimenopause is the time that the ovaries start to make less of our reproductive hormones.
-This period can be a roller-coaster of declining progesterone and oestrogen, bringing many symptoms that we don't necessarily associate with menopause.
+This period can be a roller-coaster of declining progesterone and estrogen, bringing many symptoms that we don't necessarily associate with menopause.
 The following are some of the common symptoms experienced in the early stage of perimenopause:

 insomnia with a busy mind